Amity University | BCA Admissions 2025

 Ans: "Black Hat," "White Hat," and "Gray Hat" hackers are three distinct categories of individuals who engage in hacking activities, each with their own motivations and ethical considerations.

-Black Hat hackers are typically the malicious actors in the hacking world.
+Black-hat hackers are typically the most malicious actors in the hacking world.
 They engage in unauthorised and often illegal activities to exploit vulnerabilities in computer systems, steal sensitive data, or cause harm.
-Their motivations can range from financial gain to personal vendettas or simply a desire for chaos.
-Black Hat hackers are in direct violation of the law and are often pursued by law enforcement agencies.

-White Hat hackers are ethical hackers who use their skills to identify and fix vulnerabilities in computer systems and networks.
+White-hat hackers are ethical hackers who use their skills to identify and fix vulnerabilities in computer systems and networks.
 They are hired by organisations or work independently with the permission of system owners to assess and strengthen security.
-White Hats adhere to a strict code of ethics and legality, ensuring that their actions are for the greater good and the protection of digital systems.

-Gray Hat hackers fall somewhere in between Black Hat and White Hat hackers.
-They may engage in hacking activities without explicit authorization, but their intentions are not necessarily malicious.
-Gray Hats might uncover vulnerabilities and then notify the affected parties, or they may publicly disclose the vulnerabilities to pressure organisations into fixing them.
+Grey Hat hackers fall somewhere in between Black Hat and White Hat hackers.
+They may engage in hacking activities without explicit authorisation, but their intentions are not necessarily malicious.
+Grey Hats might uncover vulnerabilities and then notify the affected parties, or they may publicly disclose the vulnerabilities to pressure organisations into fixing them.

 Ans: This is one of the frequently asked cyber security interview questions.
 The Kill Chain model is a framework that describes the stages of a cyberattack, from initial reconnaissance to data exfiltration.
 Understanding the Kill Chain helps organisations identify and disrupt attacks at various stages.